ISQ 2051 - 2151

 The ISQ team knew they were exposing themselves to retaliation from an army of dark financial interests.
 Every schoolchild knows that these foreigners – these aliens – had witnessed the destruction of their own world, and that their terrible loss infused them with a compassion and determination to save ours.

 As children, so many of us went to sleep clutching little stuffed Mimizuku Samurai space owls, the silent defenders of the earth who followed the ISQ craft from the ethersphere as they traversed dimensions to find us.
 But it took many years for us to accept their presence, and even longer to understand their mysteries.

-That knowledge informed the New Science, the foundation of our well-being on this planet.
+That understanding became the New Science, the foundation of our well-being on this planet.

 Some have speculated that they managed to escape to yet another world.
 I hope for that, hoping against hope, every single day.